Results Through Rehabilitation & Research

 Human olfactory bulb

-Throughout the entire life of the animal, studies in rodents indicate that olfactory bulb interneurons continuously turnover and are replaced by interneurons generated by the neural stem cells in the subventricular zone.
+Studies in rodents indicate that throughout the entire life of the animal, olfactory bulb interneurons continuously turn over and are replaced by interneurons generated by the neural stem cells in the subventricular zone.
 In humans, however, the extent to which new interneurons generated in the subventricular zone integrate into the adult olfactory bulb is controversial.
-Our laboratory is interested in establishing whether the relative proportions of specific neuron phenotypes in the human olfactory bulb change through out life and how specific olfactory bulb neuronal populations are affected by aging-related diseases, such as Parkinson’s Disease.
+Our laboratory is interested in establishing whether the relative proportions of specific neuron phenotypes in the human olfactory bulb change throughout life and how specific olfactory bulb neuronal populations are affected by aging-related diseases, such as Parkinson’s Disease.
 Because nearly all cases of sporadic Parkinson’s Disease are associated with an impaired sense of smell many years before the motor symptoms are detected, we are particularly interested in establishing whether there is a select population of olfactory bulb neurons that are sensitive to Parkinson-mediated neurodegeneration.
 Such an identification would provide novel insight into the etiology of diseaseas well as open new routes to develop novel biomarkers that could greatly advance our ability to identify those at-risk of developing the disease.